Precision agriculture: Usage around the world

 The concept of precision agriculture first emerged in the United States in the early 1980s.
 In 1985, researchers at the University of Minnesota varied lime inputs in crop fields.
 It was also at this time that the practice of grid sampling appeared (applying a fixed grid of one sample per hectare).
 Towards the end of the 1980s, this technique was used to derive the first input recommendation maps for fertilizers and pH corrections.
 The use of yield sensors developed from new technologies, combined with the advent of GPS receivers, has been gaining ground ever since.
 Today, such systems cover several million hectares.

 In the American Midwest (US), it is associated not with sustainable agriculture but with mainstream farmers who are trying to maximize profits by spending money only in areas that require fertilizer.
 This practice allows the farmer to vary the rate of fertilizer across the field according to the need identified by GPS guided Grid or Zone Sampling.
-Fertilizer that would have been spread in areas that don't need it can be placed in areas that do, thereby optimizing its use.
+Fertilizer that would have been spread in areas that do not need it can be placed in areas in need, thereby optimizing its use.

 Around the world, precision agriculture developed at a varying pace.
 Precursor nations were the United States, Canada and Australia.
 In Europe, the United Kingdom was the first to go down this path, followed closely by France, where it first appeared in 1997–1998.
 In Latin America the leading country is Argentina, where it was introduced in the middle 1990s with the support of the National Agricultural Technology Institute.
 Brazil established a state-owned enterprise, Embrapa, to research and develop sustainable agriculture.
 The development of GPS and variable-rate spreading techniques helped to anchor precision farming management practices.
 Today, less than 10% of France's farmers are equipped with variable-rate systems.
 Uptake of GPS is more widespread, but this hasn't stopped them using precision agriculture services, which supplies field-level recommendation maps.